Distense/solidity-resources/README.md

 - Only one constructor function is allowed which means overloading is not supported

+## Modifiers

+- `internal` - infamous for the multi-sig wallet hack on 19/7/2017, this function modifier means that the function can only be called within the contract itself.
+- `payable` - functions must use this keyword to receive ether

 ## General

  - If you use `var` you will get a compiler warning.
 You shouldn't use `var`.
 It will use the `uint8` type.
 This will be disallowed in future versions of Solidity.